Trust, Love, Pray: Background

 Trust, Love, Pray was Martin's first released studio album since 1988's This Is Serious.
 Describing the songs as "written purely from my heart", Martin originally put her solo career on halt in the 1990s.
 She recalled to Breathe Cast: "For several years I just didn't have the heart to try to write or sing".
 However, when her husband introduced her to the music software GarageBand, she began writing new material.
 Happy to be writing and singing again, Martin did not initially consider releasing a new album.

 The album, released independently by Martin, was issued digitally and on digipack CD.
 The CD edition was released in America only, via outlets online such as CDBaby and Amazon.
 In late 2012, Martin used Kickstarter in an attempt to gain funding of $10,000 to market and promote the album.
 This included distribution, internet promotion and a possible tour.
 However by mid-January 2013, the 45-day funding period only gained $1,230 through 12 backers.

 Track listing

+All tracks written by Marilyn Martin, except "In the Arms of God", co-written with Eric Kaz.